alimgee/next-fullstack-mongdb/README.md

 * Add  basic route and controller for signup (using the user model) and test api in Postman.

 ### Signuo process
-Install packeage for validation process - npm install express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html
+* Install packeage for validation process - npm install express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html
+* Create methods on userSchema to hash and validate password
+* Generate unique name using shortid - npm install shortid